 - an event which we or the supplier of services, even with all due care, could not foresee or forestall.

-(c) Except where otherwise expressly stated in these Booking Conditions we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract is prevented or affected by or you otherwise suffer any injury, illness, death, loss (for example loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever as a result of ‘force majeure’.
+(c) Except where otherwise expressly stated in these Booking Conditions we regret we cannot accept liability or pay any compensation where the performance of our obligations under our contract is prevented or affected by or you otherwise suffer any injury, illness, death, loss (for example loss of enjoyment), damage, expense, cost or other sum, or claim of any description whatsoever as a result of ‘force majeure’.
 In these Booking Conditions, ‘force majeure’ means any event, which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.
-Such events (actual or threatened) may include war, riot, civil strife, terrorist activity, industrial dispute, epidemics, insolvency of airlines, natural or nuclear disaster, adverse weather conditions, fire and all similar events outside our control.
+Such events (actual or threatened) may include war, riot, civil strife, terrorist activity and its consequences, industrial dispute, epidemics, insolvency of airlines, natural or nuclear disaster, adverse weather conditions, fire, epidemics and pandemics, unavoidable technical problems with transport and all similar events outside our control.

 (h) If you have had the misfortune to suffer illness, personal injury or death through misadventure during your holiday arising out of an activity which does not form part of your contracted holiday arrangements with us we will, in our reasonable discretion, offer to help where possible and appropriate in our reasonable discretion, by for example: